kozakaron/Bubble_dynamics_simulation/DOCUMENTATION.md

 	 * Radau_timeout: timeout for Radau solver in seconds
 	 * extra_dims: add extra dimensions to the initial condition array (initial value: 0.0) | use it to plot extra variables (e.g. energy) during the simulation
+	 * print_errors: if True, LSODA and Radau errors will be printed during fatal failiures. | disable JIT to see the exact line the error occured

 	Returns:
 	 * num_sol: numerical solution.
 Use num_sol.t and num_sol.y to get the time and the solution.
 Can be None